ms-somanna/Pandas-Tutorial/README.md

 # Pandas Tutorial
- A Pandas tutorial for both beginners and intermediates
+ A Pandas tutorial for both beginners and intermediates.
+Checkout the notebook `Tutorial.ipynb`